Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 15.29.47 UTC
+- WIB: Jumat, 7 Februari 2025 16.25.23 UTC
-- WITA: Jumat, 7 Februari 2025 16.29.47 UTC
+- WITA: Jumat, 7 Februari 2025 17.25.23 UTC
-- WIT: Jumat, 7 Februari 2025 17.29.47 UTC
+- WIT: Jumat, 7 Februari 2025 18.25.23 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature